eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 These two lists of topics listed above are defined by a tag in the *YAML* configuration file, which defines a *YAML* vector (``[]``).
 This vector contains the list of topics for each filtering rule.
-Each Topic is determined by its entries ``name`` and ``type``, strings referring the Topic name and Topic Data Type name.
+Each topic is determined by its entries ``name`` and ``type``, strings referring the topic name and topic data type name.

 .. note::

     Placing quotation marks around values in a YAML file is generally optional.
-However, values containing wildcard characters must be enclosed by single or double quotation marks.
+However, values containing wildcard characters must be enclosed in single or double quotes.

 Allow topic list (``allowlist``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^